-1. Position your bed, desk, and stove in a command position.
+1. Make sure your bed, desk, and stove are in a command position.

 2. Make sure your entryway is well-lit.

 Your front door and entryway are the first impression you give to the world.
-Keep the area clean and organized so the world can get a good first impression of you
+Keep the area clean and organized so the world gets a good first impression of you

-You don't have to keep the entry completely empty; rather, keep what you need there.
-During the winter, you would hang your scarf, hat, and coat.
+Don't leave the entry completely empty; rather, keep what you need there.
+Winter is the time for hanging your coat, hat, and scarf.

-A well-lit entry should also have bright bulbs on a dimmer (get some bright bulbs!) and the door number should be clean, straight, and easily visible.
-You should have clear signage to attract opportunities!
+You should also have bright bulbs on a dimmer and make sure the door number is straight, clean, and easily seen.
+Signage should be clear to attract opportunities!

 3. Make your front door active.

-Activate its lucky energy on an auspicious day such as your birthday or a new moon.
-At 11 a.m. a.m. a.m., write a list of what you need to do and make nine wishes for yourself on red paper, using a newly purchased black pen.
+You can activate its lucky energy on an auspicious day such as your birthday or a new moon.
+Write a list of what needs to be done and nine wishes for yourself on red paper at 11 am.

-Once you have read the list out loud with respect, you should mindfully sign it.
-Attach the red envelope to the sheet.
-Place your intentions and aspirations should be placed just above your front door, on the inside of your house.
+Having read the list out loud with respect, you should mindfully sign it.
+On the sheet, attach the red envelope.
+Your intentions and aspirations should be placed just above your front door, on the inside of your house.

-Lastly, thank your bed every morning for supporting you every night by making it.
+Finally, thank your bed every morning for supporting you every night.
 Adding a little order and peace to your day is a wonderful way to start the day.
 As you drift off to sleep at night, that energy can resonate throughout the day.

-5. Pay attention to the color you choose.
+5. Pay attention to the colors , select colors carefully.

-- By including metal elements (gray, white, off-white, and metallic tones), your vision board will gain more clarity and precision.
-If you frame your vision board with a silver metal frame, you are more likely to achieve your goals.
+- With metal elements (gray, white, off-white, and metallic tones), your vision board will have more clarity and precision.
+With a silver metal frame, you are more likely to achieve your goals.

-- Last but not least, fire energy is magnetic and can illuminate you when you need more passion or recognition.
-I enjoy using fresh red flowers to attract fire energy is one of my favorite things to do.
+- Finally, fire energy can enlighten you when you need more passion or recognition.
+Using fresh red flowers to attract fire energy is one of my favorite things to do.

 1. Block doors.

-A door is a vital part of feng shui since it is a portal for energy.
-See if any of your doors cannot open 90 degrees or more because of clutter or furniture surrounding them.
+The door is an important part of feng shui since it acts as a portal for energy.
+Check to see if any of your doors can be opened 90 degrees or more due to clutter or furniture surrounding them.

-The inability to open doors means the positive energy coming into your life is being compressed and your full potential is not being realized.
-Furthermore, it can affect how you experience your life path (literally and metaphorically), leaving you feeling cramped and pinched rather than expansive and spacious.
+Inability to open doors means the positive energy entering your life is being compressed and your full potential is not being realized.
+Additionally, it can affect how you perceive your life path (both literally and metaphorically), leaving you feeling constrained rather than expansive.

 2. Leave out broken objects.